devtobo/cordova-plugin-firebase/README.md

 ### sendJavascriptError

 Sends a non-fatal error, including a stack trace, to Crashlytics.
-The StackTraceJS library can be useful in extracting a stack trace from a JavaScript Exception, see https://github.com/stacktracejs/error-stack-parser
+The StackTrace.JS library can be useful in extracting a stack trace from a JavaScript Exception, see https://github.com/stacktracejs/error-stack-parser

 Here is an example on how to set-up an error handler in your app that will report all uncaught exceptions:

 ```
-var reportError = function (error) {
+var errorHandler = function (errorEvent) {
+    var error = errorEvent.error;

     // fileName is supported on some platforms but not all
     var fileName = error.fileName

     try {
+        // get a stack trace using stacktrace.js (not included in this plugin)
         var stack = ErrorStackParser.parse(error)
         var stackJsonObj = stack.map(function (frame) {
             return {